ThomasBuzer/Master_thesis/README.md

 <img src="./images/block_diagram_modified.jpg" width="900">

-Adding the LEDs is as simple as adding a AXI_GPIO and connecting it to the AXI Interconnect "interconnect_axihpm0fdp"
+2. Adding the LEDs is as simple as adding a AXI_GPIO and connecting it to the AXI Interconnect "interconnect_axihpm0fdp" (in red on the previous picture).
+To link the signals to the physical pins of the FPGA, the following **constrain.xdc** file must be created.
+This file can be found [here](./platform_files/constrain.xdc).

 Before exporting the platform, you have to remove any file which would be produced into the "Utility Sources".

+3. Exporting the platform will produce the [zcu104_custom.xsa](./platform_files/zcu104_custom_2.xsa) file.

 #### ERRORS you might encounter